Towards smart-touch forecasting

 4. Automate predictable enrichments where possible

-The blog series ‘improved forecasting using cognitive insights’ will dive into each of these four building blocks in the coming months.
+The blog series ‘Improved Forecasting Using Cognitive Insights’ will dive into each of these four building blocks in the coming months.
 Each month, we will present a part of our approach in building an effective forecasting enrichment process.
+Read here the next blog on creating ‘Awareness’!

-If you have questions, or would like to discuss your enrichment process, please contact Edward Versteijnen!
+If you have questions or would like to discuss your enrichment process, please contact Edward Versteijnen!

 Search for